thomastanck/cs2103-website/admin/project-assessment.md

 **Based on:** the relevant sections of your PPP.

+**Feedback:** Submit your UG in v1.1 amd your DG in v 1.3 to allow the tutors to provide feedback on these documents.
+This will give you a chance to improve for your final submission.

 **Evaluated by:** tutors, peers from own team and other teams

 {{ icon_info }} For reference, here are some grading instructions that will be given to peers/tutors grading this aspect: